taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/bridging.md

 - The merkle root, this is the single "fingerprint" hash of the merkle tree
 - The value, this is the value we are checking is inside the merkle root
-- A list of intermediate sibling hashes, these are the hashes that enable the verifier to re-calculate the merkle root
+- A list of intermediate sibling hashes (sometimes called paths or proofs), these are the hashes that enable the verifier to re-calculate the merkle root

 The `signalForChainData` function is used to store and retrieve chain data in the `SignalService` contract.
 This is a multi-purpose storage function, we can sync the state root or signal service storage roots as needed for each chain respectively.